NERC-CEH/fdri-ontology/doc/sensor-calibration-values.md

 ## System Calibration Methods and Coefficients

-To convert the raw values reported by a sensor or other monitoring system into values in the units being reported in the processed observations, it may be necessary to apply a calibration co-efficient to the data.
-The method by which the calibration co-efficient is applies to the data may vary from one make/model of system to another.
-The FDRI model provides a means to record the data processing method used to apply a co-efficient against an `fdri:EnvironmentalMonitoringSystemType`, and the calibration co-efficients against each `fdri:EnvironmentalMonitoringSystem`.
+To convert the raw values reported by a sensor or other monitoring system into values in the units being reported in the processed observations, it may be necessary to apply a calibration coefficient to the data.
+The method by which the calibration coefficient is applied to the data may vary from one make/model of system to another.
+The FDRI model provides a means to record the data processing method used to apply a coefficient against an `fdri:EnvironmentalMonitoringSystemType`, and the calibration coefficients against each `fdri:EnvironmentalMonitoringSystem`.

-As a system may report values for many different variables, each with their own calibration co-efficients and/or correction methods, each of these pieces of information can be scoped by one or more `fdri:Variable`s that the calibration applies to.
+As a system may report values for many different variables, each with their own calibration coefficients and/or correction methods, each of these pieces of information can be scoped by one or more `fdri:Variable`s that the calibration applies to.

-As the calibration co-efficients for a sensor may vary over time (e.g. as the sensor is recalibrated), co-efficients are modelled as a series of values with a current value and any number of previous values.
+As the calibration coefficients for a sensor may vary over time (e.g. as the sensor is recalibrated), coefficients are modelled as a series of values with a current value and any number of previous values.

 ```mermaid
 ---